Co-dfns/Co-dfns/README.md

 ## Repository Overview

+conf/        Configuration for building<br />
+doc/         General documents on Co-dfns<br />
+ime/         Input methods and keyboards<br />
+ns/          Namespaces for development and use<br />
+runtime/     Co-dfns runtime<br />
-conf/        Configuration for building doc/         General documents on Co-dfns ime/         Input methods and keyboards ns/          Namespaces for development and use runtime/     Co-dfns runtime scripts/     Various helper scripts that may or may not help you ws/          Workspaces used for various purposes
+scripts/     Various helper scripts that may or may not help you<br />
+ws/          Workspaces used for various purposes

 ## Build Requirements